dsj7419/rinserepeat/README.md

 Packaging as Executable
 For easier distribution and usage, you can package this script as a standalone executable using PyInstaller:

-pip install pyinstaller
+*pip install pyinstaller*

+Then type:

-pyinstaller --onefile --noconsole rinserepeat.py
+*pyinstaller --onefile --noconsole rinserepeat.py*

 The resulting executable will be located in the dist folder.